-Philippine troops evict Muslim rebel raiders from village
+Philippine military: Rebels still holding hostages in school

 Duterte declared martial law in the entire Mindanao region to deal with the Marawi crisis.

-Associated Press writers Jim Gomez and Teresa Cerojano in Manila, Philippines contributed to this report.
+Associated Press writers Jim Gomez and Teresa Cerojano in Manila, Philippines, contributed to this report.